 Significance of Data Breaches

 Data breaches present a significant impact on both the patient and the healthcare organization.
 According to Agaku et al. (2014), breached health information costs the United States healthcare industry approximately $7 billion every year.
-Besides, breach of patient information rises their vulnerability to financial theft or medical identity due to disclosure of sensitive stored information.
-For instance, hacked information may be used maliciously to get medical treatment, goods, or services which has serious economic and health impact on the affected patient.
+Besides, breach of patient information raises their vulnerability to financial theft or medical identity due to disclosure of sensitive stored information.
+For instance, hacked information may be used maliciously to get medical treatment, goods, or services, which has serious economic and health impacts on the affected patient.
 The false changes to medical history arising from the intrusion of information by take time to be revealed.
 Thus, individuals who are victims of medical identity theft or data breaches may obtain inappropriate medical treatment because of changes made in their stored health information.
 Also, victims of data breaches may overuse their insurance benefits and fail to pass medical screening due to altered information as a result of data intrusion (Agaku et al. 2014).

 Challenges in Safeguarding Confidential Health Information